 Move the cursor to the pull-down menu bar and select Blocks.
 Place the cursor on the Run option and press the left hand mouse button.
-See Figure 6.
-Or you can click on the the plot shuffle tool to view the plots.

-Run icon in the workspace toolbar \square .
-The impulse response in Figure 7 and the frequency response in Figure 8 will appear.
+See Figure 9.
+Or you can click on the Run icon in the workspace toolbar FUN.
+The impulse response in Figure 10 and the frequency response in Figure 11 will appear.
 The two plots are independent windows that are stacked on top of each other.
 Move them around for a better view.
-You can also use

-Figure 6 Blocks Menu
+Figure 9 Blocks Menu

-Figure 7 Filter Impulse Response
+Figure 10 Filter Impulse Response

-Figure 8 Filter Frequency Response
+Figure 11 Filter Frequency Response

 Place the cursor in the impulse response plot.
 Click the left mouse button to select the plot.
+Note that the cursor position is shown in the lower left corner of the plot.
 In many DSP applications it is appropriate to display the plots such that the discrete nature of the plot is highlighted.
-To do this, click on the plot to display the plot popup menu as shown in Figure 9.
-Select Curve Style.
-The dialog box in Figure 10 appears.
+To do this, select the Style icon from the impulse responses tool bar

+The dialog box in Figure 13 appears.
 Select Bar from the Curve Style radio button group and click Okay.
-The impulse response will change to a discrete sample plot (bar chart) as shown in Figure 11.
+The impulse response will change to a discrete sample plot (bar chart).
 Note that you can set all curves to draw bar charts by default.
-More on this later (Use save plot layout in File pulldown menu and load it again or store it as default).
+More on this later.